 Logging QSOs from WinWarbler to DXKeeper

 WinWarbler can log QSOs as ADIF records in a text file, referred to as the Minilog.
 However, most users prefer to log QSOs in real time to DXKeeper, DXLab's full-functioned logging application that records and manages QSOs, tracks progress towards DXing objectives, prints QSL cards and QSL labels, and and synchronizes with eQSL.cc, LoTW, and Club Log.
-Thus this article provides basic configuration and operation instructions for using WinWarbler with DXKeeper running and Commander controlling your transceiver.
+Thus article provides basic configuration and operation instructions for using WinWarbler with DXKeeper running.
 A comprehensive description of WinWarbler's logging capabilities is provided in its reference documentation.

 As in all DXLab applications, allowing the mouse cursor to hover over a checkbox, selector, or textbox will produce a small popup explanation describing its purpose.

 in the General panel on the General tab of WinWarbler's Configuration window,

 specify the station callsign you'll be using over-the-air in QSOs

 specify your operator callsign, and owner callsign; these are often the same as your station callsign

 in the QSO Info panel on the Log tab of WinWarbler's Configuration window,

 check the set QSO start when RST Rcvd box

 check the refuse to log if invalid callsign box